ckloi/145/Project2/README.md

 quantity of 1.
 Each delivery of new stock is a quantity of 1.
 </li> <p></p>

-<li> Your "main" function has the declaration
+<li> Your "main" function will have the declaration
 <p></p>

 <pre>def storesim(maxsimtime,alphac,betac,alphai,betai):